VickiCocco/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     the requirements change*

   ### 2. Descripton of Output Files
-    - two data sets are required
+    Two data sets are required the first:
-    - the first:
-      - merges the training and the test sets to create one data set,
+        Merges the training and the test sets to create one data set,

-      - extracts only the measurements on the mean and standard deviation for each measurement.
+        Extracts only the measurements on the mean and standard deviation for each measurement.

-      - uses descriptive activity names to name the activities in the data set
+        Uses descriptive activity names to name the activities in the data set

-      - appropriately labels the data set with descriptive variable names.
+      Appropriately labels the data set with descriptive variable names.

-    - the second:
+    The second:
-      - from the prior data set in create an independent tidy data set with the average of each variable for each activity and each               subject.
+      From the prior data set in create an independent tidy data set with the average of each variable for each activity and each subject.

-    *File layout determination*
+    *File layout determination
          -For this project I am taking directions from features_info.txt literally and looking for featurenames with mean() or std() according to the document, i interpret the 2 "variables" required are feature name and value
         - there are 66 featurenames that are required to be kept